-3. Nominee: The nominee or the beneficiary is the person who inherits the sum assured in case the life assured passes away.
-This is normally chosen by the policy holder and can be a family member or a close relative.
+3. Nominee: The nominee or the beneficiary is the person who inherits the sum assured in case the life assured passes away during the term of the policy.
+This is normally chosen by the policyholder and is usually a family member or a close relative.

 5. Policy Term: This is the period for which the insurance policy is active or valid.
 This period can differ from policy to policy and can range from anywhere between a year to a lifetime.
 Let us say that the policy term for an insurance policy is 50 years.
-Now if the person who is the life assured for the policy dies during this period, the insurance company will be liable to pay the nominee the sum assured.
+Now if the person who is the life assured for the policy dies during this period, the insurance company will be liable to pay the sum assured to the nominee.
 This is also called policy tenure or policy duration.

 7. Payment Term/Mode: The payment term or mode refers to the different ways in which you can pay the premium to the insurance company.
 There are primarily three types of payment modes:

 - Regular Pay: In this method, the policyholder pays premiums throughout the policy term.

 - Limited Pay: In this plan, the policyholder can choose a certain period for the payment of the premium.
 For example, if you choose 5 years, then you have to pay premiums for only 5 years while the policy remains in force for the entire term selected by you.